 SocialPilot may not have the greatest brand recognition of the social media platforms we have reviewed so far, but it is rapidly becoming one of the most user-friendly and best-value ones.

 Social Pilot targets individuals, small businesses, and agencies, with plans catering to each of these groups.
 They appear to have less interest in large businesses and enterprises, however, who would most likely need to purchase one of the agency plans to make SocialPilot usable for their needs.

 - Professional ($30/mo, or $25.50/mo billed annually) — At Social Pilot’s lowest level subscription, you can manage 10 social accounts, 1 user.

-Of the three features you cannot access with the Professional plan, only one of them is useful at that level: the Social Inbox, which lets you manage all incoming comments and messages from all your Facebook Pages in one place.
-The other two features—Client Management and White Label PDFs for analytics—are geared towards agencies.
-For a full list of features with each plan, you can look Social Pilot’s pricing page.
+Of the features you cannot access with the Professional plan, the Social Inbox, which lets you manage all incoming comments and messages from all your Facebook Pages in one place, and the Content Library, where you can store hashtags and posts for future use, are the greatest losses.
+Several other features—Client Management and White Label PDFs for analytics—are more geared toward agencies.
+For a full list of features with each plan, you can look at Social Pilot’s pricing page.

 Ease of Use

 When we first reviewed SocialPilot we found nothing ground-breaking or revolutionary about its user interface, although it was simple, clean, and very organized.
 It still has those strengths, but it now feels highly intuitive with everything flowing smoothly.

 Once you sign up (either to a paid plan or the 14-day trial), SocialPilot opens up your dashboard and asks you to connect your social profiles.

 As you can see from the above screenshot, you can connect to all the major social networks.
 If you operate multiple accounts on one platform, you can connect these separately, making it particularly useful for agencies.